rwygand/rogue-stravaganza/Design.md

 ## Technical Description
 The game will be written in Rust, using Bevy as the game engine.
-It will support PC, Mac and Linux, with WebASsembly for browser-based play being a stretch goal.
+It will support PC, Mac and Linux, with WebAssembly for browser-based play being a stretch goal.